Understanding Liquidity Locks on Solana: Locked vs Burned vs Unlocked

 Two related but different concepts:

 A token can have locked liquidity but very little of it — meaning the liquidity cannot be removed, but the pool is so shallow that any trade causes massive price impact.
 BarryGuard checks both independently.
-A pool with less than $500 in liquidity scores 0 on the Liquidity Depth check, even if it is locked.
+A pool with very little liquidity is flagged as high risk even if the liquidity is locked.

 Summary: What to Look For